Andereoo/TkinterWeb/docs/UPGRADING.md

 * Text elements now emit the `<<Modified>>` event *after* the content updates.

 * The TkinterWeb demo and some of the built-in pages have been updated.
-Many internal methods and variables of the HtmlFrame and TkinterWeb widgets were renamed.
+Many internal methods and variables of the HtmlFrame and TkinterWeb widgets were renamed or moved.

 &nbsp;